Introduction

 Key considerations for the Crosschain Application layer include:

-Adaptability for Non-EVM Ecosystems
+Adaptability for other Ecosystems

 To ensure broad applicability and compatibility with non-EVM ecosystems, implementations of this specification in environments such as WebAssembly (WASM) or other smart contract platforms MUST provide equivalent interfaces and functions that adhere to the described behavior and semantics.